yeon-0-im/Job-Scrapper/README.md

     ├── home.html             # The main landing page with the search bar └── search.html           # The page that displays the job results table
 ```

+---
+And this all started and ended with a lecture at 💻 https://nomadcoders.co/ 💻
+Thank you so much NICO!